gharib-uk/ghariib/content/posts/red-hat-performance-and-scale-engineering.md

 ---
 title: "Red Hat Performance and Scale Engineering"
-date: 2025-03-19
+date: 2025-02-01
 ---

-Red Hat's most recent posts about Performance, Scale, Chaos and more.LATEST BLOGSScalable Database Performance with OpenShift Virtualization, Out-of-the-BoxFebruary 25, 2025 Jenifer Abrams Robert Krawitz Peter Lauterbach Sanjay Rao Douglas ShakshoberCustomers demand predictable and scalable performance from their virtualization platform.
-We will demonstrate how OpenShift Virtualization provides robust performance for demanding production workloads like databases.
-Many customers are seeking virtualization alternatives without sacrificing performance.
-You can run and manage these workloads at s
+Red Hat's most recent posts about Performance, Scale, Chaos and more.LATEST BLOGSRoCE multi-node AI training on Red Hat OpenShiftJanuary 30, 2025 Boaz Ben ShabatThis learning path will demonstrate how anyone can run a distributed AI workload on Red Hat OpenShift using just a few nodes and GPUs.
+We’ll start with a straightforward manual training setup to grasp the basics and keep things simple, and then we’ll move on to a fully automated training procedure.
+This will give you a solid foundation that you can expand upon to tailor your infrastructure to your specific needs.
+This path will gu

 Go to Source